DualJustice/LiteChaCha/README.md

 * LiteChaCha is a basic implementation of the ChaCha20 stream-cipher, written for Arduino.
 I am not an authority with regards to cryptography.
 I would strongly advise you use a mature and well-tested library such as OpenSSL, LibSodium, or the Crypto library for Arduino if possible, particularly if the application is of any importance.

+  * Lite ChaCha is not guaranteed to be performant, and is very likely susceptible to attacks such as side-channel attacks.
+It is also not guaranteed to be updated.
+Frankly, it was made for fun, so **USE AT YOUR OWN PERIL**!

   * It should be noted that there is currently no one-time authenticator (such as Poly1305) or key management included with LiteChaCha.
 These are expected to be added in a later version.
 Because LiteChaCha does not yet use any form of message authentication it is **NOT SAFE TO USE** in any network application other than purely hobbyist applications.

 * LiteChaCha was constructed using the method laid out in [Daniel J. Bernstein's paper](https://cr.yp.to/chacha/chacha-20080128.pdf) on the cipher, as well as in the [IRTF's document](https://tools.ietf.org/html/rfc8439) on ChaCha20.
 It was tested against the test vectors provided [here](https://tools.ietf.org/html/rfc8439#appendix-A.1) in the IRTF document.